Sparse approximation of triangular transports. Part I: the finite dimensional case: Deep neural network approximation

-Based on the seminal paper \cite{yarotsky}, it has recently been observed that ReLU NNs are capable of approximating analytic functions at an exponential convergence rate \cite{MR3856963,OSZ19}, and slight improvements can be shown for certain smoother activation functions, e.g., \cite{CiCP-27-379}.
-We also refer to \cite{MR1230251} for much earlier results of this type for different activation functions.
-Thus our analysis in Sec.~\ref{SEC:ANT} yields approximation results of the transport by deep neural networks (DNNs).
+Based on the seminal paper \cite{yarotsky}, it has recently been observed that ReLU neural networks (NNs) are capable of approximating analytic functions at an exponential convergence rate \cite{MR3856963,OSZ19}, and slight improvements can be shown for certain smoother activation functions, e.g., \cite{CiCP-27-379}.
+We also refer to \cite{MR1230251} for much earlier results of this type for different activation functions. {As a consequence}, our analysis in Sec.~\ref{SEC:ANT} yields approximation results of the transport by deep neural networks (DNNs).
 Below we present the statement, which is based on \cite[Thm.~3.7]{OSZ19}. \proofref{For the proof see Appendix \ref{app:relu}.}

 To formulate the result, we recall the definition of a feedforward ReLU NN.
 The (nonlinear) ReLU activation function is defined as $\varphi(x)\dfn \max\{0,x\}$.
 We call a function $f:\R^d\to\R^d$ a ReLU NN, if it can be written as